Infinite-Nomic/Infinite-Nomic/rules.md

 This value may never fall below 0.
 If any event would render a player's IP <0, their IP value will simply stop at 0.

 # Rule 4
-Anytime the Monarch approves a proposal they gain 1 point.
+Anytime the Monarch approves a proposal, they gain 1 IP, and the proposer of that proposal gains 5 IP.

 # Rule 5
 A player's IP value is listed in the channel #dailycry.
 The Royal Crier keeps record of points as faithfully as possible.
 Any discrepancies in IP value can be challenged by any player.
 The result of this challenge is adjudicated by Lord Justice.